-Contracts of carriage are governed by the Chinese Maritime Code, which contains similar provisions to the Hague-Visby Rules, although China is not itself a signatory to the International Convention for the Unification of Certain Rules of Law relating to Bills ibid.
+Contracts of carriage are governed by the Chinese Maritime Code, which contains similar provisions to the Hague-Visby Rules, although China is not itself a signatory to the International Convention for the Unification of Certain Rules of Law relating to Bills of Lading 1924 (the Hague Rules), the Hague-Visby Rules, the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) or the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules).

-Review of Maritime Transport 2019, at p.
-32: https://unctad.org/en/PublicationsLibrary/rmt2019\en.pdf.
+8 UNCTAD, 'Review of Maritime Transport', 2019, at page 45, https://unctad.org/system/files/ official-document/rmt2020_en.pdf.